sheacon/used_car_pricing/README.md

 The primary goal is to build an accurate pricing model for used cars.
 Extensive work will be performed in high-quality data collection, feature engineering, and model tuning.

-How does this differ from Kaggle used car competition:
+How does this differ from a [Kaggle used car competition](https://www.kaggle.com/c/1056lab-used-cars-price-prediction)?
 - Big data
 - Accurate pricing
 - More extensive features